 We laugh.
 “Don’t worry, my briefs look like Australian Speedos.
 You can do the displaying.
 I’m all yours for today.”

 It’s a glorious November afternoon, with the sun beginning to turn toward the west.
 It takes an hour to get to Kanen Road.
 Once we park across PCH (Pacific Coast Highway) from Zuma Beach, I run down to the shore where gentle two to three-foot waves are breaking about twenty yards off the beach.

 Swimming out to the breakers, I dive under a series of waves, each holding me down longer than I expect.
 Finally getting past the surf zone, I bob in the chilly water, waving to Jake.
-He anxiously asks if I’m okay.
+He anxiously asks if I am okay.

 A perfectly formed swell approaches.
 I swim with it, catching its momentum as it propels me toward the beach.
 Once it breaks, I tumble over and over.
 I end up sitting in the water with my briefs full of sand.
 As I stand up, Jake breaks into hysterics, as my saggy underwear looks like I dumped a load into them.
 I wave and run back out into the waves.
-I stay closer to shore and ride smaller waves as if I know what I’m doing.
+I stay closer to shore and ride smaller waves like I know what I am doing.
 The speed of the waves exhilarates me.
-I have never swum so fast, even in my jock days.
+I can never swim this fast, even in my jock days.
 I ride wave after wave.
 Once Jake sits down on the shore, I figure he is bored, so I come in.
 Shivering from the cold water, he rubs me dry.

 “You’re glowing,” Jake exclaim.